euro-hpc-pl/SpinGlassPEPS.jl/docs/src/algorithm.md

 We assume that graph $\mathcal{E}$ forms a quasi-2D lattice.
 In real life applications such graphs have large unit cells approaching 24 spins. `SpinGlassPEPS.jl` allows for unit cells containing multiple spins.

 !!! info
-    More information on lattice geometries you can find in section Lattice Geometries (TODO: link).
+    More information on lattice geometries you can find in section [Lattice Geometries](sgn/lattice.md).

 ```@raw html
 <img src="../images/lattice.png" width="200%" class="center"/>